 To troubleshoot slow VPN speed, do as follows:

-• Check if slow speed happens to a specific computer or all computers.
-It helps to find out if slow speed is caused by a specific network device.
+- Check if slow speed occurs on a specific computer or all computers.
+It can also help to determine if slow speed is caused by a specific network device.

 To do this, do any of the following and test:

-1. Go to Rules and policies > SSL/TLS inspection rules and click SSL/TLS inspection settings.
+- Go to Rules and Policies> SSL/TLS inspection rules and click SSL/TLS inspection settings.

 Note: Make sure to turn it on after troubleshooting.